Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 ### Dependencies

-To make this feature, we'll work with the following objects, types, and functions:
+To make this feature, we'll work with a utility object named `request` provided by Flask.

-- `request`
-- `Response`
-- `make_response`

 #### Working with `request` from Flask

-Our code will begin by importing a utility object named `request` from `flask`.
+Our code will begin by importing `request` from `flask`.

 ```python
 from flask import request